upul/CarND-Path-Planning/README.md

 One last note here: regardless of the IDE used, every submitted project must still be compilable with cmake and make./

+# Reflection
+My path planning approach has based the method presented in the Q and A video.
+So in this section, I'm going to discuss how I addressed criteria given in the project specification document.

+1. **How did I address speed limit constraint?**

+According to the project specification, the maximum allowable speed is 50 km/h.
+So the car is started at 0 km/h  and increase its speed by 0.224 at each time step.
+However, when we increase the speed, the maximum limit is also checked.
+If we start the car with a speed which is close to 50 km/h, we will experience some jerk.
+So started at 0 km/h helps to eliminate that issue as well.

+2. **How did I detect the collision and overcome it?**

+The sensor module provides us localization information about all the cars on our side of the highway.
+From this information

+3. **Jerk Minimization using Spline Library**

+4. **Basic Lane Changing Algorithm**
+For lane changing, we developed a simple lane changing algorithm as described below.